tangowithcode/tango_with_django_2/manuscript/chapter1.md

 X> ### Exercises
 X> In each chapter, we have added several exercises to test your knowledge and skill.
 Such exercises are denoted like this.
 X>
-X> *You will need to complete these exercises as the subsequent chapters are dependent on them.*
+X> **You will need to complete all of these exercises as subsequent chapters will assume that you have fully completed them.**

 T> ### Hints and Tips
 T> For each set of exercises, we will provide a series of hints and tips that will assist you if you need a push.
 If you get stuck however, you can always check out our solutions to all the exercises on our [*GitHub* repository](https://github.com/maxwelld90/tango_with_django_2_code).